 - -Birds

 - -Fish (excluding purely marine species)

 - -Fungi (including lichens)

 - -Herptiles (amphibians and reptiles)

 - -Marine species

 - -Non-vascular plants

-- -Terrestrial invertebrates
+- -Terrestrial invertabrates

 - -Terrestrial Mammals

 - -Vascular plants

 Within the habitats listed above live a wide range of plant and animal species.
-54 species of principal importance are currently (2015) recorded as having been found within Epsom and Ewell, however this may well be an underestimate or overestimate and there is a need to improve the available data and to constantly monitor and search (See Appendix 4).
-The process of species of principal importance will be guided by each of the Surrey HAP's which identify key species.
+At this stage describing all the priority species listed in the UK BAP within Epsom and Ewell would be problematic as much needed data is not available in many instances.
+The process of protecting priority species will be guided by each of the Surrey HAP's which identify key species.
 Often endangered, these species can be conserved by protecting the habitat in which they are found.
 Importantly the monitoring of these species can be used as an indicator of success with regard to managing the habitat and the species itself.
-Guided by the Surrey HAP's, species of principal importance will be identified and targeted as resources permit and more data and knowledge is gained about the species present in Epsom and Ewell.
-Separate species action plans may well be produced in the future for species of principal importance within the Borough.
+Guided by the Surrey HAP's, priority species will be identified and targeted as resources permit and more data and knowledge is gained about the priority species present in Epsom and Ewell.
+Separate species action plans may well be produced in the future for priority species within the Borough.